imssm99/qrcode-visualizer/README.md

 ![text_popup](./assets/text_popup.png)
 You can click rendered text area to open popup

-## Background
+## How this works

 ### QR Code

-QR Code is 2-dimensional black-white pattern which contains information.
+- QR Code is 2-dimensional black-white pattern which contains information.
 It is widely used in representing url, payments, ticket data.
+- OpenCV has feature that can recognize and decode QR Code.

 ### Image Formation

+- From camera calibration, we can get camera matrix `K` and distortion coefficient
+- So we can calculate camera pose and project points
+- Render object on projected points
+- Perspective transform makes image warp to projected points
+- In memo feature, we can get mouse point coordinate from inversing transform matrix

 ## License